HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 <br/>

-If a wrong firmware or corrupted firmware files is used, the screen of the Unit will stay black when it turns on.
-We call it is bricked.
-Here is the "CPR" procedure to revise the device.
+Here is alternative way to upgrade firmware via USB-C port.
+This method can also be used if the device becomes bricked due to installing the wrong firmware or corrupted firmware files.
+A bricked device is one that fails to boot properly—its screen remains black when powered on.

 ### Downloading the necessary files & App